DROPFOOT

 (sometimes also called FootDrop)

 We specialize in a particular procedure called the ‘tendon transfer’.
-This procedure also happens to be the most powerful and predictable surgical procedures to correct dropfoot, unfortunately it is very rarely taught anymore to new doctors becoming a lost art.
+This procedure also happens to be the most powerful and predictable surgical procedures to correct dropfoot.
+Unfortunately though it is very rarely taught anymore to new doctors and is becoming a lost art.
 The procedure consists of taking a tendon and muscle that does one job and moving it over to a new position to enable it to do a different job, in the case of dropfoot the new position of the muscle must dorsiflex the ankle ( bring the toes up to the nose).

 Important note - not every perceived dropfoot is necessarily a dropfoot, we see many cases where a weakness of a muscle and a tightening of other muscle restricts motion and this condition which might look like a dropfoot can be corrected with even a simpler surgical solution.